hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The algorithm proceeds until OPEN is empty.

 The EXODUS optimizer doesn't have a strict order of rule execution.
-One may assign weigths to rule instance to make them fire earlier, but generally the search is not guided - every rule instance fires independently of others.
+One may assign weights to rule instance to make them fire earlier, but generally the search is not guided - every rule instance fires independently of others.
 As a result, the same rule may fire multiple times during reanalyzing/rematching, what makes the engine inefficient.

-Consider the following operator initial plan, and two rules one that changes the join order, and the other one that attempts to remove the sort operator if its input is already sorted:
+Consider the following operator initial plan, and two rules - one changes the join order, and the other one attempts to remove the sort operator if the input is already sorted:
 ```
 MEMO:
 G1: [Sort]